valhalla/valhalla/docs/docs/loki.md

 # Loki

-Loki can be used to associate location information to an underlying graph tile object for use in creating input to the [routing engine](thor.md).
-In keeping with the Norse mythological theme, the name [Loki](http://en.wikipedia.org/wiki/Loki) was chosen as a play on the word locate.
-Since loki deals mostly with correlating some input (minimally a lat,lon) to an object within a graph tile, this seemed like a fitting name!
+Loki can be used to associate location information (minimally a lat,lon) to an underlying graph tile object for use in creating input to the [routing engine](thor.md).

 Loki is essentially a set of various data structures and algorithms which deal with things like: correlating an input location to the underlying graph, partial distance along an edge and filtering edges which shouldn't be considered for correlation.

-## Components ##

-What follows are some notable components of loki.
+## Some notable components of loki ##

-### Search ###

 #### What's it do? ####